 After this course, students can:

-define the basic principles of learning;
+Define the basic principles of learning;

-recognize developmental and individual differences in learning;
+Recognize developmental and individual differences in learning;

-identify the cognitive and neurobiological aspects of learning;
+Identify the cognitive and neurobiological aspects of learning;

-evaluate and critique the scientific literature about the cognitive and neurobiological aspects of learning;
+Evaluate and critique the scientific literature about the cognitive and neurobiological aspects of learning;

-recognize and refute neuromyths in the field of educational neuroscience.
+Recognize and refute neuromyths in the field of educational neuroscience.

 Mode of instruction

 Written exam (40 MC questions and two essay questions).
-A retake is only possible if the grade is lower than 5.5.

-During the course Blackboard will be used.
+During the course Brightspace will be used.

 - Ward, J. (2015).
 The Students Guide to Cognitive Neuroscience (3rd ed.).
 New York, NY: Psychology Press en artikelen.